sudhanshukumar22/SONiC/doc/bgp_err_hld/BGP_Route_Error_Handling_Arlo.md

 | FPM               |  Forwarding Plane Manager        |
 | SwSS              |  SONiC Switch State Service      |
 # 1 Requirement Overview
- When BGP learns a prefix, it advertises the route to its peers and sends it to route table manager(Zebra).
-The routes are installed in kernel and sent to APP_DB via fpmsyncd.
+ When BGP learns a prefix, it advertises the route to its peers and sends it to the route table manager(Zebra).
+The routes are installed in the kernel and sent to APP_DB via fpmsyncd.
 The Orchagent reads the route from APP_DB, creates new resources like nexthop or nexthop group Id and installs the route in ASIC_DB.
-The syncd triggers the appropriate SAI API and route is installed in hardware.
+The syncd triggers the appropriate SAI API and the route is installed in hardware.
 The CRM manages the count of critical resources allocated by orchagent through SAI API.
 Due to resource allocations failures in hardware, SAI API calls can fail and these failures should be notified to Zebra and BGP to withdraw failed routes from kernel and BGP peers.

 ## 1.1 Functional Requirements